 - 1. Non-residential uses that face a local street. - 2.
 Institution. - a.
 Church or other place of worship, including incidental recreational and educational facilities. - b.
 Library. - 3.
 Bail Bond Office.
 Criteria for the approval of a Conditional Use Permit to allow a Bail Bond Office: - a.
 Shall be located on a collector or higher street classification. - b.
 Shall not be permitted on a block face with more than 30 percent residential. - c.
-Shall not be located within 500 feet of another bail bond office. - d.
+Shall not be located within 500 feet of another bail bond office.
+Shall not be located further than 1,000 feet from the Metropolitan Courthouse, Bernalillo County Courthouse, or Federal Courthouse buildings (see map, Appendix D). - d.
 The number of employees shall be limited to 5. - e.
 The hours of operation shall be limited to 7:00 am to 10:00 pm. - 4.
 Professional Office. - 5.
 Retail sales of drugs, medical supplies.
 No drive-up service windows allowed. - 6.
-Retail sales of food and drink for consumption on or off-premises subject to the following restrictions: - a.
-There shall be no drive-up service windows. - b.
-Alcoholic drink may be sold only under a restaurant license for the sale of beer and wine, as provided by Section 60-6A-4 NMSA 1978. - c.
-Outdoor restaurant seating is allowed along the Mountain Road and Sixth Street frontage only. - 7.
-Self-service laundry. - 8.
-Bed and Breakfast establishments shall comply with Appendix F, Policy for Bed and Breakfast Establishments as provided in the Comprehensive City Zoning Code. - 9.
+Self-service laundry. - Bed and Breakfast establishments shall comply with Appendix F, Policy for Bed and Breakfast Establishments as provided in the Comprehensive City Zoning Code. - 8.
 Existing non-conforming uses are to be treated as approved conditional uses, except bail bond offices.

-Front yard setbacks for buildings shall be determined by the setbacks on existing buildings within the same block and the adjacent buildings.
+1. Front yard setbacks for buildings shall be determined by the setbacks on existing buildings within the same block and the adjacent buildings.
 The front yard setback shall be no greater than the maximum setback and no less than the minimum setback for the block.
 The setback shall also fall within a 45 degree angle of the adjacent buildings.
 In no case shall the front yard setback exceed 15 feet, except the minimum front yard setback for a garage is 20 feet.

 Front yard setback is determined by the setback on existing buildings.
-In this example, the setback on the subject lot cannot be less than 2 feet or more than 15 feet.
+In this example, the setback on the subject lot cannot be less than 5 feet or more than 15 feet.